Afghanistan Freedom Front: Leadership

-According to Voice of America, Yasin Zia is reported to be one of the leaders.
+According to Voice of America, former Chief of General Staff Afghanistan General Yasin Zia is reported to be one of the AFF's leaders.
 He is reportedly working with NRF officials, including Ahmad Massoud to get weapons and support for an anti-Taliban front.
 This includes traveling to get support for the AFF.
+Daoud Naji is the head of the AFF political committee as of September 2024.

+AFF is also allied with the National Resistance Council for the Salvation of Afghanistan; which is led by Field Marshal Abdul Rashid Dostum, Atta Muhammad Nur, Muhammad Mohaqiq, Abdulrab Rasul Sayyaf, Ismail Khan and other prominent Afghan Pashtun/Tajik/Uzbek/Hazara politicians in exile.

 Locations

 According to an AFF representative, the group is mobile, but operates in Salang valley in Parwan province; the Andarab and Khost-Farang districts in Baghlan province; the Ishkamish district in Takhar province as well as Sar-e-Pol, Nuristan, and Faryab provinces.